HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Limitations

 1. Nested replies to comments are yet supported.
-2. Posting and replying of long comments are not yet supported.
+2. Posting and replying are limited to 500 characters.
 3. Localized date is not yet properly rendered.
 4. Comments cannot be rendered outside of WCM.